stevekinney/react-typescript/content/useState, a solution.md

 I can *try* to add that as a change handler to the `<input />`, but I already alluded to the fact that this isn't going to go particularly well.

 ![](_attachments/Pasted%20image%2020221107064059.png)

+My annoyance with this behavior of the DOM may or may not become a recurring theme today.

 This is similar to what we saw before.
 The message reads: